 Employers need to continually reassess who they need, where, and for how long — and companies that wait weeks or months for the information they need to respond appropriately are falling behind.

 While HR cloud platforms provide backwards-looking data and reports, they don’t provide the true analytics that organizations need to be proactive.
 They don’t provide the information that leaders need to make better people decisions.
-As a result, businesses haven’t been able to use analytics to create better business outcomes.

 The power of people analytics in everyday decision-making is undeniable– organizations who excel at people analytics are 3.1 times more likely to outperform their peers.
 To start using this information to make better decisions though, we have to transform the way we handle data.
 Today, HR or IT professionals often serve as gatekeepers for data, but to have success with people analytics, there needs to be more transparency.